 If you've arranged to have your organization's data imported:

-Prepare the data as directed by Galaxy's data specialist.
+Prepare the data as directed by Galaxy's data-import specialist.

-Once the data has been imported, check to make sure the data appears as it should.
-Remember that imported needs will not be visible until the agencies are activated.
+Once the data have been imported, check to make sure the information appears as it should.
+Remember that imported needs will not be visible until the agencies ("programs" in Community Connect) are activated.

-Read the Automated Notification Templates article to learn how automated notifications work, and how you can edit them.
+Read the Automated Notification Messages article to learn how automated notifications work, and how you can edit them.

 Go through your site's templates and customize them as needed.
 Remember that you can only use the template keys available, and that you shouldn't edit the text within template keys.
 And don't forget to add custom signatures!